-- If it is not already configured, configure NetBackup so that nodes in the AG can perform redirected restores. - See "Configuring permissions for redirected restores" on page 85. - 2 Log on to the node that hosts the secondary replica. - Close any connections to the database on the secondary replica. - Remove the secondary database from the AG.

-- Open the NetBackup MS SQL Client. - 6 Select File > Set SQL Server connection properties. - 7 From the Instance list, select the instance that hosts the AG. - 8 Select File > Restore SQL Server objects. - In the Backup History Options dialog box, for the Source Client, select or type the full qualified domain name (FQDN) of the Windows Server Failover Clustering (WSFC) cluster.
+- 3 Log on to the node that hosts the secondary replica. - Close any connections to the database on the secondary replica. - 5 Remove the secondary database from the AG. - 6 Open the NetBackup MS SQL Client. - 7 Select File > Set SQL Server connection properties. - 8 From the Instance list, select the instance that hosts the AG. - Select File > Restore SQL Server objects. - 10 In the Backup History Options dialog box, for the Source Client, select or type the full qualified domain name (FQDN) of the Windows Server Failover Clustering (WSFC) cluster.